keshiQT/keshiQT/README.md

 ### About me:
 - 👋 Hi, I’m @keshiQT
 - 👀 I’m interested in ...
+Studying and progressing through my journey
 - 🌱 I’m currently learning ... anything about coding/programming
 - 💞️ I’m looking to collaborate on ... my future projects
 - 📫 How to reach me ... contact coming soon